Second Intermediate Period

 This painted limestone statue of a woman named Ta-Seket was discovered within Tomb Y 524 at Hu.
 Hu, Huw or Hiw (Arabic: هُو, Coptic: ϩⲱ, ϩⲟⲩ)is the modern name of an Egyptian town on the Nile, which in more ancient times was the capital of the 7th Nome of Upper Egypt.
 Hu was the centre...

 This silver diadem was thought to have come from Nubkheperre Intef’s Dra’ Abu el-Naga tomb.
-Nubkheperre Intef (also known as Antef, Inyotef, and Intef VI) was an Egyptian ruler of the Seventeenth Dynasty of Egypt who reigned in Thebes during the Second Intermediate Period, when Egypt was divided into rival dynasties, including the Hyksos in...
+Nubkheperre Intef (also known as Antef, Inyotef, and Intef VI) was an Egyptian ruler of the 17th Dynasty of Egypt who reigned in Thebes during the Second Intermediate Period, when Egypt was divided into rival dynasties, including the Hyksos in...

 Nubkheperre Intef VI (also known as Antef, Inyotef, and Intef VI) was an Egyptian monarch of the Seventeenth Dynasty of Egypt who reigned in Thebes during the Second Intermediate Period, when Egypt was divided into rival dynasties, including the Hyksos in Lower Egypt.
 Nubkheperre Intef’s tomb was eventually discovered by early Egyptologists about 1881, but...